-Since the MLE of $\beta$ has explicit expression given $\alpha$ and $\beta$, we do not need to use the Newton's method on it, which is similar to the SeLF (or US) algorithm we put forward previously.
+Since the MLE of $\beta$ has an explicit expression given $\alpha$ and $\beta$, we do not need to use Newton's method on it, which is similar to the SeLF (or US) algorithm we put forward previously.

 Our experiments first generate 1000 independent identically distributed (i.i.d.) samples $\{x_i\}_{i=1}^{1000}$ from the generalized Gamma distribution with parameters $\alpha=2$, $\beta=3$ and $\gamma=2$ and set the initial values of both the SeLF algorithm and the Newton's method as $\alpha^{(0)}=3$, $\beta^{(0)}=2$ and $\gamma^{(0)}=3$.
-We iterate 200 times using both the SeLF algorithm and the Newton's method respectively.
+We iterate 200 times using both the SeLF algorithm and Newton's method, respectively.

 Our experimental results consist of a total of 201 rows and 6 columns.
 The first row shows the initial values $(\alpha^{(0)},\beta^{(0)},\gamma^{(0)})$ of the SeLF algorithm and the Newton's method.
-Each of the remaining rows represents the maximum likelihood estimate given by the SeLF algorithm and the Newton's method after increasing the number of iterations by one compared to the previous row.
-The first three columns correspond to the parameter estimates given by the SeLF algorithm, while the last three columns correspond to the parameter estimates given by the Newton's method.
+Each of the remaining rows represents the maximum likelihood estimate given by the SeLF algorithm and Newton's method after increasing the number of iterations by one compared to the previous row.
+The first three columns correspond to the parameter estimates given by the SeLF algorithm, while the last three columns correspond to the parameter estimates given by Newton's method.
 For ease of reading, we only present the first row and the rows corresponding to iteration counts that are multiples of ten.

 \FloatBarrier